- Sermon Notes

 - This ‘dwell’ in verse 17 has another implication.
 The Greek word translates ‘to have divine powers, influence, pervade, prompt, govern.’

 - When we are strengthened by the Spirit in the inner man, we have the faith to submit to Christ’s leading, influence, and governance in our lives.

 - This faith derives its power from our understanding of being rooted and grounded in the love of Christ.

 B. Be rooted and grounded in love

 - The idea of being firmly rooted is that roots that grow deep make the tree firmly planted so that it is always full of life, bearing much fruit.

 Illus. – There are two major types of root systems.
 We have the taproot system and the lateral root system.
-There are many trees that are beautiful, but they have lateral root system which is weaker.
-When hard times come and storms blows against them, they are easily uprooted.
-Trees with the taproot system is much more robust.
+Many trees are beautiful, but they have lateral root system which is weaker.
+When hard times come and storms blow against them, they are easily uprooted.
+Trees with a taproot system are much more robust.
 They are anchored very well.
-It is interesting to note that it is much harder for a tree to grow a strong taproot system, because the ground gets harder the deeper it goes.
+It is interesting to note that it is much harder for a tree to grow a strong taproot system because the ground gets harder the deeper it goes.

 - We can learn from this that when faith-roots are grounded in love, even pressing through hard times and adversity anchors you in deeper faith in Christ.
 As a result, you are not easily shaken.

 Psalm 1:3, He will be like a tree firmly planted by streams of water, which yields its fruit in its season and its leaf does not wither; and in whatever he does, he prospers.

 - Verse 17 -To be grounded in love means that there is a deep foundation built on the Rock of Christ.
 You know there is a strong foundation when that house is not destroyed by the storms that come against it.